asakhare/Tensoflow-Benchmarking-with-CNN_DL_MNIST/README.md

 This directory includes code which implements Deep MNSIT model in a distributed mode.
 In Distributed Tensorflow, the model employs multiple GPU nodes and distributes the computation across the hardware present on these nodes.
 Currently as a proof of concept, a code which uses only single GPUs across the nodes is implemented successfully.
 Going forward we can implement a model to employ Multiple Nodes with Multiple GPUs for training the deep neural network.
 (Code modified from: https://github.com/tensorflow/tensorflow/blob/master/tensorflow/tools/dist_test/python/mnist_replica.py) Note - This benchmarking suite is still under development and currently the code to execute Deep MNIST on Multiple Nodes with Single GPUs is working.

+Note - 3.
+Deep_MNIST folder contains the original deep MNIST code.